feophan/tenguesta_ngoldorinwa/docs/phon/acc.md

 + *'máriˌe --- 'mári'éno* (not \**ˌmá'rieˌno*)
 + *'tuluˌva --- 'tulu'váse* (not \**tu'luvaˌse*)

-The only notabe exception to this is genitive of paroxytone words in partitive plural (@@).
+The only notable exception to this is genitive of paroxytone words in partitive plural (@@).
 By *Exception 1*, the main accent shifts forward from *li*:

 + *'mali'norne --- 'mali'norneˌli --- 'malinor'néliˌon* or *'malinor'neliˌon* (not \**'maliˌnorne'líon*)